graalvm/graalvm-demos/java-hello-world-maven/README-Cloud-Shell.md

 ## Step 4: Set up your project, build and run as a JAR

-1. Git clone this sample folder.
+1. Git clone this example.

     ```shell
     git init graalvmee-java-hello-world-maven